Summary of the main entry routes, where to find more information and where to apply.

 Degree Holder Entry Programme (DHEP)

-If you have an undergraduate degree you can follow a work-based programme supported by off-the-job learning.
-This route normally takes two years, and is recognised by a graduate diploma in professional policing on completion of probation.
+If you have an undergraduate degree (other than the Professional Policing Degree) you can follow a work-based programme supported by off-the-job learning.
+This route normally takes two years and is recognised by a graduate diploma in professional policing on completion of probation.

 Apply directly through your chosen force.